kwaldenphd/facial-recognition/README.md

 [Click here](https://github.com/kwaldenphd/facial-recognition/blob/main/tech-deep-dive.md) for more details on this option.

-# Prompt 3: Exploring the Gender Shades Lit Review
+# Prompt 3: Exploring the Gender Shades Literature Review

 The Gender Shades authors reference a wide range of prior work that relates to their study.
 For this prompt, select one of these articles to read/explore further.